|Nutritional Guidelines (per serving)|

 Drain the chestnuts and discard the cooking liquid.

 Using a clean dish towel (some people prefer to use their fingers), rub the thin skin off the cooked chestnuts.
-Be careful they will be a little warm, but that's how they need to be to remove the skin quickly.
+Be careful as they might be a hot, but right after they've been boiled is when removing the skin is the easiest.

-In a separate pan, bring the 2 1/2 cups water, granulated sugar, and the vanilla to a boil stirring constantly.
+In a separate pan, bring the 2 1/2 cups water, granulated sugar, and vanilla to a boil, stirring constantly.

-Continue cooking the sugar mixture for 5 minutes, but this time stirring occasionally.
+Continue cooking the sugar mixture for 5 minutes, but now stirring occasionally.

-Continue cooking the chestnuts, frequently stirring, for 10 minutes.
+Continue cooking the chestnuts, frequently stirring, for 10 more minutes.

 Allow the chestnuts to soak in the syrup for 12 to 18 hours.

-Add the chestnuts and syrup to a clean pan and repeat the process; this time boiling them for 2 minutes.
+Once the soaking time has passed, place the chestnuts and syrup into a clean pan and let boil for 2 minutes.
+Remove from heat.

-Repeat the entire process a total of 3 to 4 times, until the sugar syrup has been absorbed by the chestnuts.
+Repeat the entire process a total of 3 to 4 times (boil for 2 minutes, soak for up to 18 hours) until the sugar syrup has been totally absorbed by the chestnuts.